-10 Tasty Alternatives to Your Favorite Salty Foods
+10 Tasty Switches for Your Favorite Salty Foods

-Bottled salad dressings are convenient and come in many flavors.
-The sodium content per serving (2 tablespoons) can range from 120 milligrams to 400 milligrams depending on the flavor and brand of the dressing.
+Bottled salad dressings can have as much as 400 milligrams of sodium per 2-tablespoon serving, depending on the flavor and brand of the dressing.

 Change to: Find lower-sodium options for the salad dressing flavors you like.
 If there is a creamy dressing you like that is higher in sodium, dilute it a bit by adding 2 tablespoons of fat-free half-and-half, low-fat milk, or water, to 2 to 3 tablespoons of dressing.
 Or make your salad dressings from scratch.